Weeks After Hurricane Maria, Puerto Rico Struggles To Turn On The Lights

 It will cost an estimated $5 billion to repair the island's electricity transmission and distribution system, which was almost completely decimated by the storm.

-Román, president of the energy commission, tells Here & Now's Jeremy Hobson that the system suffered such a catastrophic failure because PREPA was so deeply in debt that it was unable to finance upgrades to its generating plants.
+Román, president of the energy commission, tells Here & Now's Jeremy Hobson the system suffered such a catastrophic failure because PREPA was so deeply in debt that it was unable to finance upgrades to its generating plants.
 Power lines were also left more vulnerable to tree branches, other debris and strong winds.

 The government-owned utility filed for bankruptcy in July in an effort to restructure its $9 billion debt.
 Puerto Rico itself filed for bankruptcy a few months earlier and began working with Congress to restructure debt that exceeds $120 billion.

-The U.S. territory has struggled for years with an ever-mounting debt crisis.
-Román explains that once Puerto Rico's economy started to suffer, the power authority began issuing bonds in order to function.
+The U.S. territory has struggled for years with an ever mounting debt crisis.
+Román explains that once Puerto Rico's economy started to suffer, the power authority began issuing bonds to function.

 "PREPA started issuing bonds to either finance capital improvements, and in some cases, might have financed operational costs," Román says.
 "In 2014, when PREPA's credit was downgraded, then PREPA didn't have any more access to the capital markets at a reasonable price."